aniketghadi/YouTube_Trending_Video_Analysis/README.md

 AWS Athena will be used to query the data stored in the data lake.
 Athena provides a serverless query service that allows users to analyze data using SQL.

-Benefits of Analyzing Trending YouTube Video Data Analyzing YouTube video data can provide valuable insights into user behavior, content popularity, and trends.
+Benefits of Analyzing Trending YouTube Video Data:

+Analyzing YouTube video data can provide valuable insights into user behavior, content popularity, and trends.
 These insights can be used to improve content creation, marketing strategies, and user engagement.